DevSchmied/04_Projects/bookmanager-go/README.md

 - **View Layer:** Server-rendered HTML templates with Bootstrap 5.

 A key part of the design is the **use of the Strategy Pattern** to implement flexible and extensible
 search functionality (e.g., search by ID or title).
-This pattern allows additional strate-gies —
+This pattern allows additional strategies —
 such as searching by author or ISBN — to be easily added later without modifying controller logic.

 ---